dbushell/dbushell-2k15/src/data/blog/2009/2009-10-26-barcamp-london-in-review.md

 After a pleasant welcome the first talk I attended was:

-<p class="note">(I tried to note the name of every speaker and their website and twitter name etc so forgive me if I've missed some details.
+<p class="p--small">(I tried to note the name of every speaker and their website and twitter name etc so forgive me if I've missed some details.
 There were also a few talks that went straight over my head (like the Google Wave discussion) but they were none the less very interesting.)</p>